cs3157-borowski/guides/multipass_vscode.md

 ```

 Follow the prompts (pressing Enter for defaults is fine), then copy the public key as shown above.

+*Note: unless you're working for the NSA, you can leave the passphrase empty for convenience.
+Usually what ends up happening is you forget your passphrase or write it down somewhere, making the security worthless.*

 ## Step 3: Add the Key to Your Multipass Instance
 You need to tell the Ubuntu instance to trust your MacBook's key.
 Replace primary with your instance name if it's different.